Jardin du Luxembourg: Features

 The garden is largely devoted to a green parterre of gravel and lawn populated with statues and centred on a large octagonal basin of water, with a central jet of water; in it children sail model boats.
 The garden is famed for its calm atmosphere.
-Surrounding the bassin on the raised balustraded terraces are a series of statues of former French queens, saints and copies after the Antique.
+Surrounding the bassin on the raised balustraded terraces are a series of statues of former French queens, saints and copies after the antique.
 In the southwest corner, there is an orchard of apple and pear trees and the théâtre des marionnettes (puppet theatre).
 The gardens include a large fenced-in playground for young children and their parents and a vintage carousel.
 In addition, free musical performances are presented in a gazebo on the grounds and there is a small cafe restaurant nearby, under the trees, with both indoor and outdoor seating from which many people enjoy the music over a glass of wine.
 The orangerie displays art, photography and sculptures.
 The model boat pond in Conservatory Water in Central Park in Manhattan, New York City, is loosely based on that of one in the Jardin du Luxembourg.

 The École nationale supérieure des Mines de Paris and the Odéon theatre stand next to the Luxembourg Garden.

 The central axis of the garden is extended, beyond its wrought iron grill and gates opening to rue Auguste Comte, by the central esplanade of the rue de l'Observatoire, officially the Jardin Marco Polo, where sculptures of the four Times of Day alternate with columns and culminate at the southern end with the 1874 "Fountain of the Observatory", also known as the "Fontaine des Quatre-Parties-du-Monde" or the "Carpeaux Fountain", for its sculptures by Jean-Baptiste Carpeaux.
 It was installed as part of the development of the avenue de l'Observatoire by Gabriel Davioud in 1867.

 The bronze fountain represents the work of four sculptors: Louis Vuillemot carved the garlands and festoons around the pedestal, Pierre Legrain carved the armillary with interior globe and zodiac band; the animalier Emmanuel Fremiet designed the eight horses, marine turtles and spouting fish.
 Most importantly Jean-Baptiste Carpeaux sculpted the four nude women supporting the globe, representing the Four Continents of classical iconography.

 Open hours for the Luxembourg Garden depend on the month: opening between 7:30 and 8:15 am; closing at dusk between 4:45 and 9:45 pm.

 Statuary

 The garden contains just over a hundred statues, monuments, and fountains, scattered throughout the grounds.
 Surrounding the central green space are twenty figures of French queens and illustrious women standing on pedestals.
-They were commissioned by Louis-Philippe in 1848 and include: Anne of Austria, Anne of Brittany, Anne of France, Anne Marie Louise of Orléans, Bertha of Burgundy, Blanche of Castile, Clémence Isaure, Jeanne III of Navarre, Laure de Noves, Louise of Savoy, Margaret of Anjou, Margaret of Provence, Marguerite of Navarre, Marie de' Medici, Mary, Queen of Scots, Matilda, Duchess of Normandy, Saint Bathild, Saint Clotilde, Saint Genevieve, and Valentina Visconti.
+They were commissioned by Louis Philippe I in 1848 and include: Anne of Austria, Anne of Brittany, Anne of France, Anne Marie Louise of Orléans, Bertha of Burgundy, Blanche of Castile, Clémence Isaure, Jeanne III of Navarre, Laure de Noves, Louise of Savoy, Margaret of Anjou, Margaret of Provence, Marguerite de Navarre, Marie de' Medici, Mary, Queen of Scots, Matilda, Duchess of Normandy, Saint Balthild, Saint Clotilde, Saint Genevieve, and Valentina Visconti.